redis/redis-doc/topics/sentinel.md

     SENTINEL SET objects-cache-master quorum 5

 Note that there is no equivalent GET command since `SENTINEL MASTER` provides all the configuration parameters in a simple to parse format (as a field/value pairs array).

+The following is an example of completely using the API to add a master to the sentinel, inlcuding the setting of the master's password.

+	SENTINEL MONITOR objects-cache-master 192.168.1.101 2
+    SENTINEL SET objects-cache-master masterauth mysecretauthstring

 Pub/Sub Messages
 ---